 First, we discussed that home warranties are easy to budget for, which is a benefit.
-However, on the flip side, this means that you’re paying a premium for coverage that you might not end up needing.
+However, on the flip side, this means you’re paying a premium for coverage you might not need.

-Even if the plan covers the item, you might find yourself at odds with your warranty company.
+Even if the plan covers the item, you might be at odds with your warranty company.
 Many plans include a clause regarding proper maintenance, in which previously covered items lose coverage if they weren’t maintained properly.
-What constitutes “proper maintenance” is defined by the warranty, and is often a grey area that causes arguments.
+The warranty defines what constitutes “proper maintenance” and is often a grey area that causes arguments.

-Experts recommend that you go with a reputable company that won’t try to pull a quick one on you.
-Keep in mind that this clause will apply to the appliances in a previously-owned home.
-The way the previous owners treated the home might create complications for you down the line.
+Experts recommend you go with a reputable company that won’t try to pull a quick one on you.
+Remember that this clause will apply to the appliances in a previously-owned home.
+How previous owners treated the home might create complications for you down the line.

 Finally, be mindful that you’ll be stuck with the contractors, replacement parts, and quality of work selected by the warranty company.
 You won’t get a say in the process of repairing or replacing things that break down in your own home.
 Again, it’s important to go with a reputable company with good reviews.